abhimaniyar/GlobalLensQuest/README.md

 ```
 python driver.py
 ```

-If you have any comments, suggestions or questions, please do not hesitate to contact me: abhishek.maniyar@nyu.edu
+This code uses some of the structure from Manu Schaan's code ForQuE found at https://github.com/EmmanuelSchaan/ForQuE If you have any comments, suggestions or questions, please do not hesitate to contact me: abhishek.maniyar@nyu.edu